genner-lab/Masoko-eDNA-population-structure/README.md

 MassokoAlleles/Focal_120SNPs.vcf Alleles called from focal 120 SNPs in fish samples

+MassokoAlleles/Focal_71SNPs.bed Coordinates of the 71 SNPs reliably represented in eDNA data

-MassokoAlleles/Data_long eDNA and fish allele frequencies at each depth (long format)
+MassokoAlleles/Data_long eDNA and fish (reference) allele frequencies at each depth (long format)

 MassokoAlleles/FishAdmixture Admixture proportions for individual fish; genome-wide and 71 SNPs

+MassokoAlleles/eDNA_AlleleData_71 Frequencies of (reference) alleles in each eDNA sample

+MassokoAlleles/contrasts3_22 Contrasts in frequencies of (reference) alleles from 3 to 22m, fish and eDNA

 ***